watsonpaul80/tipping_monster/README.md

 bash core/run_pipeline_with_venv.sh --dev
 ```

+While testing the pipeline, always run it with `--dev` (or set
+`TM_DEV_MODE=1`) so no real Telegram messages are posted and no files are
+uploaded to S3.

 Most Python scripts accept a `--debug` flag for verbose logging.

 **Important:** run inference scripts from the repository root.
 For example: